-20.5.4.3 What if we need the administrative record to assess a request?
+20.5.5.3 What if we need the administrative record to assess a request?

-If the adjudicator requires the administrative record to consider the request and a paper record is no longer in OMHA's possession, the adjudicator uses the imaged version of the administrative record if one is available in the case processing system.
-If an imaged version of a paper record is not available, a paper copy of the administrative record may be requested through the field office intake.
-The field office intake will forward all such requests to Central Operations, which will submit a request to the entity to which the case file was shipped.
+The adjudicator can access the electronic file in the case processing system in readonly status.
+If the adjudicator requires the administrative record to consider a request or referral for a non-ECAPE appeal, the adjudicator uses the electronic version of the administrative record if one is available in the case processing system.
+If an electronic version of a paper record is not available, a paper copy of the administrative record may be requested through Central Operations.
+Central Operations will submit a request to the entity to which the case file was shipped.

-The time between the date a copy of a paper administrative record is requested and the date it is received does not count toward the time frames in OCPM 20.5.4.2 for responding to the request.
+• The time between the date a copy of a paper administrative record is requested and the date it is received does not count toward the time frames in OCPM 20.5.5.2 for responding to the request.

-20.5.4.4 When may an adjudicator deny a request?
+20.5.5.4 When may an adjudicator deny a request?